turbotage/AI-ML-Course/README.md

 ## Task (c)

-For task (a) and (b) the communication radius was set to zero, effectevly turning off communication.
+For task (a) and (b) the communication radius was set to zero, effectivly turning off communication.
 In this task, we vary the communication radius to try and understand the effect of communication.
-To show the potential drastic differences.
-We lower the perception radius drastically.
-We first keep the communication radius small and then increments it.
+To show the potential drastic differences, we first keep the communication radius small and then increment it.

 Below is an example of a super small perception radius, and zero communication.
-As can be seen, when the perception radius is this small and we have no communication.
-The agent likely never see its target and just continuou to the initialized starting memory position.
+As can be seen, when the perception radius is this small and we have no communication, the agent will likely never see its target and just continue to the initialized starting memory position.

 ![inbetween](saved_gifs/comms/2025-05-21_inbetween_nagents_200_mu_pr_0.001_std_pr_0.0_mu_cr_0.0_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_6000_nf_350_gif.gif)